See Page 1 |

 My mother loved

-and to, when fitting, include a nearly photographic level of detail within.
-The
+matter and models and to, when fitting, include a nearly photographic level of detail

-Saturday Evening Post magazine featured many of his works spanning from 1916 until
+within.
+The Saturday Evening Post magazine featured many of his works spanning from

-1971 - from the middle of World War I and on through World War II, Korea,
+1916 until 1971 - from the middle of World War I and on through World War II,

-and Vietnam.
-Summer, spring, fall, and winter; Christmas, Easter, Veteran's Day,
+Korea, and Vietnam.
+Summer, spring, fall, and winter; Christmas, Easter, Veteran's

 Saelig Company announces the compact

-spectrum analysis equipment by down-converting RF signals from the 27-30 GHz
+with existing spectrum analysis equipment by down-converting RF signals from the

-frequency bands down to an intermediate frequency (IF) of 3.55 GHz or 5.6 GHz.
+27-30 GHz frequency bands down to an intermediate frequency (IF) of 3.55 GHz

-The D2030 RF Downconverter works with existing test equipment, RF signal detectors,
+or 5.6 GHz.
+The D2030 RF Downconverter works with existing test equipment,

-and interfaces, minimizing user training requirements, and enabling these products
+RF signal detectors, and interfaces, minimizing user training requirements, and

 "SatixFy UK Limited introduced the world's

-array antenna at this week's SmallSat Symposium 2019 in Mountain View, CA. Utilizing
+antenna at this week's SmallSat Symposium 2019 in Mountain View, CA. Utilizing the

 demonstrated working in an Antenna Micro Test Range to show multi-beam capabilities,